Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 - There is a threat to the child’s safety under the parent’s care.

-Based on the individual circumstances of the case, if the grandparent makes such an application, the court has the authority to order that a child must live in the primary care of the grandparent, or that the child must spend time with the grandparent on a regular basis.
+Based on the individual circumstances of the case, if the grandparent makes such an application, the court has the authority to order that a child must live in the primary care of the grandparent.
+Another option is that the child must spend time with the grandparent on a regular basis.

 The Family Law Act 1975 defines parental responsibility as: